chuchunf/leetcode-scala-3/src/main/scala/monotonicstack/monotonicstack.md

 * Apply logic accordingly given the property of Monotonic stack

 ## Applications
-The monotonic stack mainly solves the previous/next smaller/larger problem.
+The monotonic stack commonly solves the previous/next smaller/larger problem.
 * Next greater: monotonic decreasing stack, pop the stack if the value (of top of the stack) is smaller than current => the next greater of top of the stack is the current index
 * Previous greater: same as above in reversed order